JiananXie/Divide-Then-Align/README.md

 </details>

-## 📊 Evaluation
+## 📈 Evaluation

 Evaluate models on knowledge data containing four knowledge quadrants derived from the base model.
 Run `eval.sh` to evaluate the model.
 Results including predictions and metrics are stored in `result/model_name`.
+Furthermore, baseline implementations are available in `baselines/` directory:

 <details>
 <summary>📋 Evaluation Script</summary>